BackwardsUser/http-proxy/readme.md

+## This application is currently being rewritten.
+I'm currently rewritting this application.
+I'll be reworking the routes, they'll be instead written to a database instead of being stored in file.
+Also a UI will be added to modify the routes.

 # http proxy

 A simple reverse proxy for routing hypertext files from different ports to http

-## Warning
+### Note
-This proxy requires any attached web server to reply with Status Code 200, meaning some tools may not function perfectly, i.e. React apps are required to be built before hosting.
+This proxy requires any attached web server to reply with Status Code 200.

 ## Versions